tivoodoo/lastmile-tum/README.md

 ### 3) Setup Frontend
 - Open console and navigate to 'lastmile-tum-frontend'
-- Enter 'npm start' and confirm.
-The process automatically installs node dependencies and starts node.js
+- Enter 'npm install' and confirm.
+The process automatically installs node dependencies
-- Maybe you need administrative privileges - then enter 'sudo npm start'
+- Maybe you need administrative privileges - then enter 'sudo npm install'
-- Enter 'bower start' and confirm
+- Enter 'bower install' and confirm
 - Enter 'gulp' and confirm
 - The website opens automatically